 Rachel Berdansky, Deputy Director, Compliance & Examination Branch

-Mel Gunewardena, Deputy Director & Chief Market Intelligence Officer, Market Intelligence Branch
+Rahul Varma, Acting Deputy Director & Acting Chief Market Intelligence Office, Market Intelligence Branch

 Nancy Markowitz, Deputy Director, Market Review Branch